thekscar/Ticket-Sales/README.md

 # Ticket-Sales
 A ticket sales application for events powered by smart contracts on Ethereum.
 (Work in progress).

 This application uses smart contracts on Ethereum to model ticket sales to an event.
 In this design, an application manager can approve a ticket seller or vendor.
 The ticket seller can then use an ERC721 factory to produce a specific ERC721 contract for tickets sales to a particular event.
-Tickets were modeled this way as ERC721 can contain metadata for each specific "ticket" or token.
 Once an event is created by a ticket seller, ticket buyers are able to purchase tickets/tokens.

 To launch this application, ensure Truffle and [Ganache](http://truffleframework.com/ganache/) are installed.
 [Windows Truffle Install Instructions Here](http://truffleframework.com/tutorials/how-to-install-truffle-and-testrpc-on-windows-for-blockchain-development)